Emerge-Lab/gpudrive/examples/tutorials/04_multi_actors_demo.md

 We show how to use different actors in a scene and resulting behaviors.
 To reproduce these results, you can play around with the associated python script: `04_multi_actors_demo.py` .
 For simplicity, we use a single world throughout the tutorial, but you can easily batch evaluation by increasing the `num_worlds` argument.

 ### Create and configure environment

 As usual, we first define our environment with the desired settings.

-The environment includes an argument, `max_cont_agents`, which determines the maximum number of vehicles you can control per scenario.
-The total number of vehicles per scenario can range from 1 to 128.
+The environment includes an argument, `max_cont_agents`, which determines the maximum number of vehicles to control per scenario.
+The total number of controllable vehicles per scenario ranges from 1 to 128.
 In this case, we'll set it to 3.
-Any vehicles in the scene that are *not* controlled by you will be driven using human driving logs.
+Any vehicles in the scene that are *not* controlled by you will be driven using human driving logs, which is also referred to as human or expert replay.

 ```python
 # Constants